-Unfortunately, with the best will in the world we don’t get things right all the time and we need you to tell us when we fall short of expected standards.
-If you have a complaint please speak to the senior staff member on duty.
-If the problem cannot be solved to your satisfaction please ask to speak to the Manager.
-If your complaint is then still not satisfactorily resolved you can contact the operational manager then director.
-Also you have the right to contact the Care Quality Commission.
+Unfortunately, with the best will in the world, we don’t get things right all the time and we need you to tell us when we fall short of expected standards.
+If you have a complaint, please speak to the senior staff member on duty.
+If the problem cannot be solved to your satisfaction, please ask to speak to the Manager.
+If your complaint is then still not satisfactorily resolved, you can contact the operational manager then director.
+Any un-resolved matter can also be reported to the Local Government and Social Care Ombudsman at P.O Box 4771, Coventry.
+CV4 0EH (telephone 0300 061 0614) or www.lgo.org.uk.
+Also, you have the right to contact the Care Quality Commission.
 Their address is on the front of this document.
-Alternatively, if the complaint is not resolved it can be passed for further investigation to the Local Government and Social Care Ombudsman.

 7.4 GIFTS & GRATUITIES:

-The Homes run with a full compliment of staff.
+The Homes run with a full complement of staff.
 The Managers and many of the team are highly dedicated people, which will assist in promoting and maintaining the community spirit of the locality.

 WE HOPE THAT YOU WILL HAVE A LONG AND HAPPY STAY WITH US WHERE WE AIM TO DEVELOP A PARTNERSHIP BASED UPON CARE AND MUTUAL TRUST.
 PLEASE DON’T HESITATE TO ASK IF THERE IS ANYTHING YOU REQUIRE